 - 1 Gallon Whole Raw Milk; may use pasteurized goat milk

-- 1/4 tsp. lipase powder diluted in 1/4 cup water and allowed to sit for 20 minutes optional – use if making this recipe with milk other than goat’s milk
+- 1/4 tsp.
+Lipase Powder diluted in 1/4 cup water and allowed to sit for 20 minutes This step is optional, but it's suggested you use lipase if making this recipe with milk other than goat’s milk.

-- 1/4-1/3 cup cheese salt for brine (optional) - brining gives it a stronger flavor, though, which is what makes feta distinct
+- 1/4-1/3 Cup Cheese or Sea Salt for brine optional - brining gives it a stronger flavor, which is what makes feta distinct.

 Instructions

-- Combine the milk and the diluted lipase, if desired.
-Heat the milk to 86F/30C degrees F.
+- Combine the milk and the diluted lipase, if using.
+Heat the milk to 86°F/30°C.

 - Add the diluted rennet and gently stir with an up-and-down motion for several minutes.
-Cover and allow to set at 86 degrees F for 1 hour.*
+Cover and allow to set at 86°F/30°C for 1 hour.*

 - Gently stir the curds for 20 minutes.